 Upon notification, University Police officers will respond to the scene if applicable, conduct an investigation into the alleged incident, restore and maintain peace and order, and take appropriate action within the scope of their duties.

 The Loyola University Police Department (LUPD) maintains a close working relationship with the New Orleans Police Department (NOPD).
 University Police report all serious on-campus crimes to NOPD and provide records of all pertinent information to assist in the investigation.
 Command officer(s) of LUPD meet with the NOPD Second District Commander and staff along with Tulane University Police (TUPD) and other area police and security representatives at their weekly “Comstat” meetings to discuss crime and crime prevention.
 LUPD staff occasionally works with other area law enforcement agencies including TUPD and the FBI.
 The officers of LUPD, TUPD and NOPD communicate regularly on the scene of incidents that occur in and around the campus area.
 In addition, LUPD police investigators work closely with investigators from these departments when incidents arise that require joint investigative efforts, resources, crime related reports and exchanges of information, as deemed necessary.
 There is no written memorandum of understanding between LUPD and NOPD.
+It is a long standing verbal agreement and practice that NOPD will provide assistance needed in investigating alleged criminal offenses occurring on our campus (20 USC 1092 (f)(1)(C)(ii)(listing them in a footnote) including other resources in solving those crimes.
+In return, LUPD will assist NOPD, in preventing and solving those crimes if possible.

 All members of the university community are urged to lend their support, both in reporting of crimes, suspicious circumstances, or fires, and by practicing preventive measures to reduce crime and promote safety.
 The ability of University Police officers to be in all places at all times is impossible; but the eyes of the campus community are many and are needed in order to maintain a safe campus environment.
 We all share in the responsibility for a safe campus, so please REPORT IMMEDIATELY any crime, suspected crime, or suspicious circumstance.